Cricket Refer A Friend Terms and Conditions

 - Termination of or Changes to the Program

-- Cricket Wireless reserves the right to change, discontinue, or terminate the Program - including but not limited to the terms, restrictions, and the ability to earn, claim and to use Credits - at any time without notice.
+- Cricket Wireless reserves the right to change, discontinue, or terminate the Program - including but not limited to the terms, restrictions, and the ability to earn, claim and to use the account credits - at any time without notice.

 - If Cricket chooses, a notification of a Program change, discontinuance, or termination may be sent to the email address you provided when you enrolled in the Program and/or by text message and/or picture/video message to your Cricket wireless number.
 We may also publicize the Program termination on the Program website.
 Cricket Wireless will not be responsible for failing to notify you of any Program change, discontinuance, or termination.